The Grange Field

 Part-funded by the European Regional Development Fund

 Photographs chronologically cataloguing the work at the Grange Field can be viewed via this link: The Grange Field project photos.

 A large area of public open space just off Grangefield Approach in Bishop’s Cleeve is being regenerated to help reconnect the community with open space, water and wildlife.
 The Grange Field Watercourse project will see the area enhanced with a meandering watercourse, wetland, wild flower meadow, walkways and bridges.

-By commissioning first-class landscape design, the parkland will soon have the potential to reduce flood risk, improve biodiversity, increase water quality and enhance the local area, all the while making the area a lot easier to maintain.
+By commissioning first-class landscape architects, Robert Bray Associates, the parkland will soon have the potential to reduce flood risk, improve biodiversity, increase water quality and enhance the local area, all the while making the area a lot easier to maintain.

 The circular pathway, which is regularly used by dog walkers, is to be maintained and improved as part of this project but it is hoped that the project will attract even more members of the community to use the area.